Repurposing content for different audiences and platforms is a cost-effective way to help your message go further and reach more people.

 The fundamentals of repurposing content

-We should start by unpacking what repurposing content means.
+What does ‘repurposing content’ mean?
 Simply put, it means taking something that already exists, adapting it and putting it to a new use where it can achieve more than it did originally.

 Why you should repurpose content

 And that’s just text-based options.
-Thanks to its inherent flexibility, social media offers a splendid range of ways to repurpose content and a little creativity and imagination can go a long way.
-Articles, blogs and white papers can be edited down and used as the basis for much shorter posts or threads, while photography, artwork and infographics can all be put to use to catch the attention of those scrolling past in Instagram, X and Facebook.
-Naturally, YouTube is the obvious home for long-form video solutions.
+Thanks to its inherent flexibility, social media offers a wide range of ways to repurpose content, and a little creativity and imagination can go a long way.
+Articles, blogs and white papers can be edited down and used as the basis for much shorter posts or threads, while photography, artwork and infographics can all catch the attention of those scrolling past on Instagram, X and Facebook.

-But TikTok deserves special focus on its own.
-Repurposing content for TikTok can be surprisingly straightforward and its limitations in terms of time do not need to be a major obstacle.
-Editing down long-form video content, turning information, infographics and diagrams into animations or GIFs, a short piece to camera by a writer, subject or contributor and even photographic collages are all viable options for catching attention and facilitating sharing.
+Naturally, YouTube is the obvious home for long-form video solutions, while repurposing content for TikTok can be surprisingly straightforward.
+Editing down long-form video content; turning information, infographics and diagrams into animations; or a short piece to camera by a writer, interview subject or contributor are all viable options for catching attention and facilitating sharing.

 Repurposing content in practice